You’ve been investing for a while, contributing to your TFSA, and you’ve reached the contribution limit. Now what?

 Here are three things to consider when pondering capital gains income and Canadian dividends in a taxable account:

-- Eligible dividends are more tax-efficient than capital gains until you start making over ~$100k/yr in taxable income.
-After this point, capital gains become more tax-efficient relative to dividend income.
+- Once you start making over ~$100k/yr in taxable income, eligible dividends become less tax-efficient than realized capital gains.
+After this point, realized capital gains are more tax-efficient than dividend income.
 The exact threshold depends on your province.
+The reality is that you likely won’t realize capital gains until far in the future.

 - Dividend taxes impose a minor tax drag on the compound effect that can have a large impact on portfolio value over time.
-This drag doesn’t exist on zero-yield securities because they grow tax-free until you sell (and realize the capital gain).
+I show this effect in my post on S&P500 Dividends.
+Capital gains don’t have this problem as they grow tax-free until you sell (and realize the capital gain).

 - Your taxable income increases by 1.38% of the dividend received (the gross-up amount).
 This will increase taxable income and can take you into a higher tax bracket.